NOTICE: Mobile Food Pantries will not be operating June-August. Please refer to pantrynet.org for food resources and other mobiles near you.

 Would you like to volunteer or participate in the Parent Advisory Committee?
-PAC members help support healthy food access and habits in the homes of Warren Consolidated families and students by developing new programs and improve the ones that we have.
+PAC members help support healthy food access and habits in the homes of Warren Consolidated families and students by developing new programs and improving the ones that we have.
 If you care about providing healthy food for kids and families, and have time to volunteer, you can inquire about the PAC.
 We meet virtually on the third Wednesday of every month at 5:30pm.
 BFF offers committee members a grocery store gift card for each meeting attended.

-If you or your student are interested in participating in any of the BFF activities listed here, contact "Fritz" (Elizabeth Fritz-Cottle) at firstname.lastname@example.org for more information.
+If you or your student are interested in participating in any of the BFF activities listed here and have questions, contact "Fritz" (Elizabeth Fritz-Cottle) at firstname.lastname@example.org for more information.

 These clubs are forming at your child’s school.
 Students in the elementary schools will be engaging in cooking, nutrition, and fitness activities.
 Middle school students can participate in a service club that works on a healthy food project.
 Please check back here later for more information.